-The aftermath of Cape Girardeau's graduation shooting: What went wrong...
+Aftermath of Cape Girardeau’s graduation shooting: What went wrong, wh...

 “Please, all of you,” she wrote, “take a lesson out of the playbook that you give the students during every active shooter drill.
 RUN, HIDE, DEFEND.
 But don’t stay seated while you ‘check to see if it was something else.’
 You failed to practice active shooter protocol and there was literally an active shooter in VERY close proximity to the students and the audience … The students on the floor, to their credit, relied on every bit of their 13 years of active shooter training and they disappeared.”

-In another correspondence, Shannon Clubb, a teacher for the last 17 years and a parent whose child was graduating, wrote to the administration asking what steps the district made to ensure that the Show Me Center was safe.
+In another correspondence, Shannon Clubb, a teacher for the last 17 years and a parent whose child was graduating, wrote to the administration asking what steps the district made to ensure the Show Me Center was safe.

 “Our SROs were utilized and ultimately saved the day, but at this point, that appears to be despite of District failing to follow its own policies and procedures," Clubb said.
 “I am angry with the response of the administration on stage at the Show Me Center. … Ever since the tragedy at Sandy Hook Elementary, every Cape Public School employee must have ALICE training to handle active shooters.
 This training in and of itself is traumatic.
 My fellow staff members and I have watched videos of the actual murders at Columbine, Parkland and other mass-casualty shootings all over the world.
 We have heard the recordings of 911 calls with children screaming and crying in pain and terror … In live simulations, I have been ‘shot’ in the head with a real gun pointed at my face.
 All of this is traumatic … but it is essential in keeping our children safe, so we all endure.
 It taught me many important things: seconds matter, information matters, people that get out will live, and if you hear a gun do NOT look to confirm.